mikependon/RepoDB/RepoDb.Documents/documentation_v1.0.10.md

  - **EnsureOpen** - used to ensure that the connection is open.
 Returns the instance of the connection object.
  - **ExecuteReader** - used to read certain records from the database in fast-forward access.
- - **ExecuteQuery** - used to read certain records from the database in fast-forward access, but the result is being converted to an enumerable list of `Dynamic` or `RepoDb.Interfaces.IDataEntity` object.
+ - **ExecuteQuery** - used to read certain records from the database in fast-forward access, but the result is being converted to an enumerable list of `dynamic` or `RepoDb.Interfaces.IDataEntity` object.
  - **ExecuteNonQuery** - used to execute a non-queryable query statement in the database.
  - **ExecuteScalar** - used to execute a command that returns a single-object value from the database.